fpolit/ama-framework/README.md

 ```

 ### Usage
-Visit our [wiki](https://gitlab.com/spolit/hattack/-/wikis/home), there you can find a useful documentation of `hattack`.
+Visit our [wiki](https://gitlab.com/spolit/hattack/-/wikis/home), there you can find useful documentation of `hattack`.

 Happy Hacking!